 Visitors to Canada visa usually allows you to stay a maximum of 6 months at a time, which can be renewed.

-The maximum coverage of a visitors to Canada insurance policy is one and a half year or maximum of 558 days per contract.
+The maximum coverage of visitors to Canada insurance policy is one and a half years or a maximum of 558 days per contract.